arviz-devs/GSoD/CZI/viz_evaluation.md

 ## Support from ArviZ devs
 We will be available to help answer questions, review pull requests, and help as needed.
 We may not be available on short notice, but will do our best to ensure no question goes unanswered

+We are also planning on working on a redesign and proof of concept of a refactor of the plots module of the Python library at some point during July-September 2022.
+We'll try to coordinate to take into account the provided API critique or even to have the API critique be on the proposed refactored API.

 ## Payment
 The budget for this project is $1500 which will be paid through NumFOCUS